 Yes, insurance is a given but it remains a tough sell.
 It’s a multi-billion-dollar industry with equally deep pockets for advertising and marketing.
 You’re taking on a huge challenge adding high paying insurance offers to your website or blog.
 But, this is the type of promotion with massive paydays.

-You’ll soon learn why insurance programs are among the hottest monetization methods.
+You’ll soon learn why insurance affiliate programs are among the hottest monetization methods.

 What You Need to Know about Being an Insurance Affiliate